Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Application Example

-Under the developed framework, in this section, we aim at the sparse Bayesian learning (SBL) problem.
-First, assuming perfect knowledge of the statistical model, we systematically derive a low complexity variant of EP that is an outcome of constraint manipulation.
-Interestingly, it exhibits high similarity with AMP, thereby being implementation friendly for large-scale systems.
-Next, removing the assumption in the first step, we present a systematic derivation of hybrid message passing to efficiently solve a joint parameter estimation and model learning problem with low complexity.
+In this paper, we investigate it under two problem specifications.
+First, assuming perfect knowledge of the statistical model, we systematically derive a new message passing algorithm that is an outcome of manipulating the constraints for deriving EP.
+Interestingly, it exhibits high similarity with (G)AMP, thereby being implementation friendly for large-scale systems.
+Next, we present a systematic derivation of hybrid message passing to efficiently solve the SSR problem without perfectly knowing the statistical model.
+At the end of this section, we briefly illustrate how to apply our framework for solving other practical communications problems such as massive MIMO detection and millimeter-waver channel estimation.